Low Back Pain and Sex

-- Talk to your doctor.
 This can be hard, because some people are embarrassed to talk about sex.
 But you need to find out which sexual positions may be good or bad for your back.
 Some back problems cause pain when you bend forward.
 Others cause problems when you arch your back.
-Just remember that doctors hear these questions all the time and can give you tips that may help you.
+Just remember that doctors hear these questions all the time.
+They can give you tips that may help you.

-- Talk to your partner.
 Your partner can't possibly know what hurts and what doesn't.
-You have to tell him or her.
-And if the thought of having pain during sex terrifies you, talk about that too.
+You have to tell your partner.
+And if the thought of having pain during sex scares you, talk about that too.
 Discuss which movements are comfortable for you and which aren't.

-You may need to try positions you've never considered before.
-You may need to use a firmer surface than your mattress, perhaps a nice soft rug on the floor or even a sturdy chair.
+You may need to try positions you've never thought about before.
+You may need to use a firmer surface than your mattress, such as a nice soft rug on the floor or even a sturdy chair.
 Oral sex might be easier than intercourse for some.

-- If it hurts, stop.
-That may seem obvious, but when things get passionate, it can be hard to stay in control.
+That may seem obvious.
+But when things get passionate, it can be hard to stay in control.
 Try to keep it slow so that you can stop right away if your back starts to hurt.